 There’s nothing better than a hiking jacket that’s so lightweight you don’t even know it’s there until you need it.
 Arc’teryx’s reputation precedes it; with the features and mindful construction for which the brand is well-known, it’s no wonder that their jackets ended up on our list of best-hiking jackets.
 This is my summer jacket in the Canadian Rockies, and unless you’re into winter mountaineering (probably no one reading this list), it’s a solid year-round choice.

 Not only is this jacket waterproof and windproof, but it’s also snow-proof to a point.
 If you have plans to see a lot of snow you’ll want a lower waist cut, thicker shell, and more robust sleeves.
 With snow in mind check out the Zeta AR series, but those are high priced shell jackets.
-Two layers of Gore-Tex finished with a durable, water repellent finish mean you stay toasty and dry.
+This hiking jacket features two layers of Gore-Tex finished with a durable, water repellent finish means you stay dry.

 The Arc’teryx stands out from the crowd for weight to performance ratio and reliable fit.
 It packs down well and can fit in almost any size backpack whether I’m on a lightweight day objective or a multiday thru-hike in the mountains.